What I'm up to - November 2022

 Thirdly, I've been putting out short stories and, in the process, collecting rejections.
 I was astonishingly lucky that when I started sending out short stories again (after not doing so since the mid-2000s) I sold my first two stories to Clarkesworld, one after the other.
 Sadly (but inevitably) that 100% success rate is now at an end and I've had my latest stories rejected from a number of places.
 But rejection is constant and inevitable in writing and publishing.
 The two stories I have out now are both good ones, I think, so I'll keep sending them out.
 I may end up editing both down (they're both in the 8k-10k word range) as their length severely restricts the number of places I can send them to.

 One nice thing that happened this month that made me smile was finding my own writing recommended in a Reddit thread on short SF recommendations.
-I was scrolling through Reddit and spotted that thread in one of my usual haunts (/r/PrintSF), then thought to myself man, it’d be cool to get recommended in one of those threads some day, that would be amazing’.
+I was scrolling through Reddit and spotted that thread in one of my usual haunts (/r/PrintSF), then thought to myself 'man, it'd be cool to get recommended in one of those threads some day, that would be amazing'.
 Then I tapped into the thread and there it was.
 Sometimes dreams do come true in very specific ways!

 Reading